-Donald Trump, Coronavirus Hero
+Why Many White Men Love Trump’s Coronavirus Response

 Other wrinkles of our current political moment could further explain why so many Trump supporters approve of the president’s pandemic response.
 Katherine Cramer, a political scientist at the University of Wisconsin at Madison, says the most consistent theme on the right-wing talk-radio shows she’s been listening to is a desire to trust people to make their own decisions, rather than trusting the government to make decisions for people.
 Shana Kushner Gadarian, a political scientist at Syracuse University, pointed out that understanding the failures of Trump’s pandemic response might require intimate knowledge of other countries’ public-health systems—a tall order for the average person.

 But another prominent scholar of the American right believes Trump support among men, in particular, is rooted in something more psychological.
-Many white men feel that their gender and race has been vilified, says the sociologist Arlie Russell Hochschild.
+Many white men feel that their gender and race have been vilified, says the sociologist Arlie Russell Hochschild.
 Their economic prospects are bad, and American culture tells them that their gender is too.
 So they’ve turned to Trump as a type of folk hero, one who can restore their sense of former glory.
 Exposing themselves and others to the coronavirus is part of that heroism.

 Or as Kurtis told me when I asked him how he felt about Trump getting the coronavirus, “Trump’s willing to accept that risk to win for the American people.
 And Joe Biden is sitting in his basement.”